Take advanced math and college prep English.

 Check frequently with high school counselors or career center directors for information about scholarships awarded by schools, local companies, and community groups.
 Search the Internet and public libraries for other scholarship information.

-January: Complete the FAFSA, the Free Application for Federal Student Aid or California Dream Act Application (https://dream.csac.ca.gov/).
+January: Complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (https://dream.csac.ca.gov/).
 These sites provide financial aid and eligibility information as well as an aid calculator that can calculate an estimated financial aid package.

 March and April: Determine if you need to take the English Placement Test (EPT) or Entry Level Math (ELM) exam at a CSU campus.
 Unless your test scores or approved college courses exempt you, a satisfactory result on these tests is required before you can take college level courses in English or math at the CSU.

-March 2nd is the deadline for Cal Grants, so make sure you apply early.
+March 2nd is the deadline to apply for Cal Grants, so make sure you apply early.

 May: Take AP exams for any Advanced Placement subjects you have completed.